horleas/pacman/README.md

 + Modify the lifeup Image to be coherent with the rest of the level
 + Add Map LavaMaze

+28 July :
++ Add Moving Trap on a specific pattern ( Living Armor extends Ghost but goes on straight line for a round trip and are immortal)

 TODO :

 + Add Map(Warping puzzle etc)
 + Add Score Serialization
-+ Add Moving Trap on a specific pattern
 + Add some Gauge for the dashcounter

 Add Menu Screen: